haoteng10/Blurite/README.md

 # Blurite

-To use A modern responsive front-end framework based on [Material CSS](http://materializecss.com)
+To use a modern responsive front-end framework based on [Material CSS](http://materializecss.com)